jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 To display the list of available packages from the **meta-** repositories included in **bblayers.conf**

-    ~$ source poky-zeus/oe-init-build-env ~/bbb/build
+    ~$ source poky-dunfell/oe-init-build-env ~/bbb/build
     ~/bbb/build$ bitbake -s

-Once you have the package name, you can choose to either
+Once you have the package name, you need to get it into the **IMAGE_INSTALL** variable one way or another.

+Some options

 1. Add the new package to the **console-image** or **qt5-image**.

 2. Create a new image file and either include the **console-image** the way the **qt5-image** does or create a complete new image recipe.

-The new package needs to get included directly in the **IMAGE_INSTALL** variable or indirectly through another variable in the image file.
+3. Append the package to the **IMAGE_INSTALL** variable in local.conf

 #### Customizing the Kernel